TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 dependency injection itself can be private.

-Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are automatically marked as public because they are internally retrieved using :php:`GeneralUtility::makeInstance()`.
+Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are automatically marked as public.
+This allows them to be retrieved using :php:`GeneralUtility::makeInstance()` as done by TYPO3 internally.

 More examples of classes that must be marked as public:

 *   :ref:`User functions <t3tsref:cobj-user-int>`
 *   Non-Extbase controllers